-The following covenants in the Indenture apply to the Notes; provided, however, that the covenants described under "Limitation on Incurrence of Additional Indebtedness" and "Maintenance of Total Unencumbered Assets" will not apply if, and only for so long as, (1) the Notes are rated BBB or Baa2, or higher, by at least two of the following three rating agencies: Standard & Poor's Ratings Group, Moody's Investors Services, Inc. and Fitch Ratings and (2) no Default or Event of Default has occurred and is continuing.
+The following covenants in the Indenture apply to the Notes; provided, however, that the covenants described under "Limitation on Incurrence of Additional Indebtedness" and "Maintenance of Total Unencumbered Assets" will not apply if, and only for so long as, (1) the Notes are rated BBB or Baa2, or higher, by at least two of the following three rating agencies: S&P, Moody's and Fitch and (2) no Default or Event of Default has occurred and is continuing.
+Based on the Company's current credit ratings by Fitch, Moody's and S&P, the covenants described under "-Limitation on Incurrence of Additional Indebtedness" and "-Maintenance of Total Unencumbered Assets" do not currently apply to the Notes.